bdibil/E-Commerce-Back-End/README.md

 ## Description
 - This project is a back end architecture for an e-commerce site
 - It was built using an Express.js API, [Sequelize](https://sequelize.org/), and a MySQL database.
+- The app is deployed to heroku [e-comm-bd](https://e-comm-bd.herokuapp.com/)

 ## Table of Contents